fernandommota/bootstrap-multiselect-pentaho-filter/README.md

 ### Overview ###

-With this plugin the queries of your filters will become faster.
+This plugin apply the All Member propertie of Mondrian Schema with a better user experience.

 ### Setup ###